bow-simulation/virtualbow-website/docs/index.md

 ---

-VirtualBow is a free, open-source software tool for designing and simulating bows.
-It gives users an easy way to test and optimize their bow designs before actually building them.
-The software provides almost instant feedback about a bow's predicted performance by calculating things like the force/draw curve, limb deformation, stress distributions, arrow velocity and degree of efficiency.
+Create bow models by specifying design parameters such as limb geometry, layers and material properties.
+Simulate them to reveal how a design performs and where it might fail:
+What do the bending shapes of the limbs look like?
+How are stresses and strains distributed?
+What arrow velocity and degree of efficiency can be expected?
+The results let you explore these and many other questions.

+VirtualBow can be used to refine bow designs before actually building them, to reverse-engineer existing bows and understand what makes them work, or simply as a playground for learning and experimenting.

-For more details see the screenshots and feature list below or have a look at the [user manual](../files/user_manual.pdf).
+For more details see the screenshots and feature list below or have a look at the [user manual](files/user-manual/index.html).

 ---